 The Raiders published a statement in support of Nassib following his coming out, sending a wave of support to the greater LGBTQ+ community in the world of professional sports.

 Since then, the NFL has been active in showing support for their LGBTQ+ fanbase.

 Watch the NFL's LGBTQ+ Affirming 'Football is Gay' Commercial (0:30)

 On Sunday, the league aired a “Football is Gay” commercial — led by Carl Nassib — that showed unconditional acceptance of the community.

 Sam Rapoport, the NFL senior director of diversity, equity, and inclusion, told Outsports, “I am proud of the clear message this spot sends to the NFL’s LGBTQ+ fans: This game is unquestionably for you.”

-You can follow Carl Nassib's lead by making a donation to The Trevor Project too.
+You can follow Carl Nassib and the NFL's lead by making a donation to The Trevor Project too.